Sugar, Salt and Oil

 Your Disease Risk Because of Poor Eating Habits

 Did you know that major cardiometabolic diseases – heart disease, stroke, and type 2 diabetes – pose real health and economic burdens on society?
-To better understand how different dietary components affect the risk of dying from these diseases, a research team led by Dr. Dariush Mozaffarian of Tufts University analyzed data from CDC’s National Health and Nutrition Examination Survey (NHANES) and national disease-specific mortality data.
+To understand how dietary components affect the risk of dying from these diseases; a research team led by Dr. Dariush Mozaffarian of Tufts University analyzed data from CDC’s National Health and Nutrition Examination Survey (NHANES) and national disease-specific mortality data.
 The study was supported in part by NIH’s National Heart, Lung, and Blood Institute (NHLBI).
 Results appeared on March 7, 2017, in the Journal of the American Medical Association.

 The researchers investigated the relationships of 10 different foods and nutrients with deaths related to heart disease, stroke, and type 2 diabetes.
 They also compared data on participants’ age, sex, ethnicity, and education.
 They found that nearly half of all the deaths in the United States in 2012 that were due to cardiometabolic diseases were associated with sub-optimal eating habits.

 Of 702,308 adult deaths due to heart disease, stroke, and type 2 diabetes, 318,656 (45%) were associated with inadequate consumption of nutrients that are widely considered vital for healthy living, along with the over-consumption of foods that are not nutritious.

 Deaths Due to Poor Nutrition (aka Disease Risk)

 The highest percentage of cardiometabolic disease-related death (9.5%) was related to excess consumption of sodium.
 In addition, not eating enough ‘good’ nutrition from:

 - whole grains (5.9%)